clj-commons/lein-marginalia/README.md

 License
 -------

-Copyright (C) 2011-2013 Fogus and contributors.
+Copyright (C) 2011-2017 Gary, Fogus and contributors.

 Distributed under the Eclipse Public License, the same as Clojure.